OrchunYlmz/Basic-Calculator/README.md

   -divide(n1, n2): Returns the quotient of n1 divided by n2.
   -root(n1, n2): Returns the n2th root of n1.
   -expo(n1, n2): Returns n1 raised to the power of n2.
-  -derivative(n1, n2): Placeholder function that advises assigning 0 to n2.

 -Calculator Function: The main function that drives the calculator program.